KwadroNaut/gandi-dyndns/README.md

 All communication is done over https.

 If you have a Livebox, you can specify `--provider orange` to retrieve your public IP from your box (faster, better than online services).
+If you have a Fritzbox, you can specify `--provider fritz` to retrieve your public IP from your modem (faster, better than online services).
+This requires pycurl.

 You can turn the local cache on by appending `--cache`.
 This reduces api calls to gandi rpc because your domain data is not retrieved each time.